florex/preprocessing/README.md

 # Execution :
 To preprocessed raw text resume, simply run the command

-python process_data.py #inside the the directory deeplearning
+python process_data.py

-This operation creates subdatasets corresponding to the resume length in the directory datasets/<cv_length>/ The operation creates two additional files :
+This operation creates subdatasets corresponding to the resume length in the directory output_dir/<cv_length>/ (change the path to the output_dir in the file preprocessor.py)

+The operation creates two additional files :
    - resumes_refs.py : associate a sample data id to the path of the original resume.
    - resumes_words.py : dictionary where keys are hashed words'vectors and values are corresponding words